 An A cup means that your bust measurement is 1 inch bigger than your band size.
-A-sized cups are considered to be one of the smallest cup sizes, with only AA and AAA being smaller.
+A-cups are considered to be one of the smallest cup sizes, with only AA and AAA being smaller.

-Keep in mind that not all A cup breasts look the same.
-While A cups are usually 1 inch bigger than the band size, the cup volume is still going to differ depending on the band size.
-Women who have A cups with a smaller band size (28-32 inches) will appear to have a slightly larger chest because A cups look bigger on petite frames compared to wider frames.
+Women who have A cups with a smaller band size (28-32 inches) will appear to have a slightly larger chest than women with larger band sizes because A cups look bigger on petite frames compared to wider frames.

-Most people know that DD cups are bigger than a D cup size.
-However, when it comes to A cups there are exceptions.
-The next size up from the A cup is the B cup size.
-An AA cup is a size smaller than an A cup.
-Additionally, AAA is smaller than AA.
+The next size up from the A cup is the B cup bra size.
+An AA cup is a size smaller than an A cup and a AAA is smaller than AA.

-AA and AAA sizes are rare, and most renowned lingerie brands do not manufacture bra sizes below an A cup.
-This means that people who fall within these categories should look for specialist small-bust brands.
-The size difference between an A cup and an AA cup will largely depend on the brand.
+AA and AAA sizes are rare and most lingerie brands do not manufacture bra sizes below an A cup.
+People whose size falls within this category should look for brands that specialize in small-bust size bras.

 What Bras are Best for A Cups?

-For most women with A cup boobs, shopping for bras can be quite challenging.
+For most women with A-cup breasts, shopping for bras can be quite challenging.
 It can even be harder to shop for bras for AA cup sizes.
-When buying bras for your small breasts, you should avoid horizontal seams since they add depth to your bra cup.
-Small breasts are usually shallow and in most cases will not fill the deep cut, and as a result, the fabric will appear wrinkled.
+When buying bras for your smaller breasts, you should avoid horizontal seams since they add depth to your bra cup.

 - Push up bras: Every woman with an A cup needs a push up bra in their closet.
-This bra can instantly convert you to a B cup, and it’s perfect for date nights or clothing where you need a little extra oomph.
+This bra can instantly convert your A to a B cup, and it’s perfect for date nights or clothing where you need a little extra oomph.